-The Bible has an amazing history, transcending hundreds of generations, wars, disasters, language changes and culture shifts.
-The story of how we got the Bible is the subject of many books, but here is a brief summary...
+The Bible has an amazing history, surviving wars, disasters, language changes and culture shifts.

-Some parts of the Bible were translated into Anglo-Saxon from about 670 A.D., and the first complete translation into English became available when John Wyclif and his associates translated it from a Latin translation in about 1380.
+The first translation of the whole Bible into English was done by John Wycliffe in about 1380.
 In 1526 William Tyndale produced the first printed New Testament in English.
 Since then, the Bible has been translated into English many times.

 The Bible was first translated into Māori by Christian missionaries who began arriving in New Zealand in 1814.
 The first Māori New Testament was printed at Paihia in 1837 and the first full Māori Bible was printed in 1868.

 Today, only 542 of the world’s 6901 languages have a full Bible.

 The New Testament is available in about 1,897 languages.
 Sadly, about 500 million people still have no part of Scripture translated into their language yet.
 Bible Societies around the world are working hard to change this.